SAP-samples/teched2025-DA262/exercises/ex6/ex6.3/README.md

 <br>![](/exercises/ex6/ex6.2/images/32_run.png)

-- Go to your http request, place the cursor on the first line of the request, click “Send Request” above the line (or right-click → Send Request), and the response will appear in a panel on right with the JSON output from your HANA procedure.
+- Go back to your project and to your http request, place the cursor on the first line of the request, click “Send Request” above the line (or right-click → Send Request), and the response will appear in a panel on right with the JSON output from your HANA procedure.
 <br>![](/exercises/ex6/ex6.3/images/15_run.png)

 ## Summary 📝